2i-Git/career-changers-site/content/sections/4-Challenges.md

         A debugger will pause the code at set points called *breakpoints* and show the developer what variables are being held in memory, and what values those variables are holding on to.
 They essentially allow the developer to look inside of the code.

-In sandbox environments like Replit, or those that you find in online sandboxes, we rarely have access to fully featured debuggers, so we usually rely on print statements instead.
+In sandbox environments like Replit we rarely have access to fully featured debuggers, so we usually rely on print statements instead.
 Print statements like console.log() are an essential tool for quickly debugging your code as you write it.
 Here are some reasons that you may use console.log() in a code challenge:

 1. To check that a block of code runs